-Those providers require the sites have licences and the licences require the sites do KYC.
+Those providers require the sites have licenses and the licenses require the sites do KYC.
 Having bettors IDs can also be useful for gambling sites in the following ways

 - Prevent bonus abuse.

 - Limit long-term winning sports bettors.

 - Prevent multi account collusion, for example 1 person pretending to be 2 people on a poker table.

 - Prevent internal fraud by their own staff.

 However those are minor details and the site would still rather not have to do KYC and then deal with those problems in other ways, it’s really all about the gambling license.
-In fact all 5 crypto gambling sites that don’t request your IDs, don’t have licences.
-14 out of the 15 crypto gambling sites that might request your ID, do have licences!
+In fact all 5 crypto gambling sites that don’t request your IDs, don’t have licenses.
+14 out of the 15 crypto gambling sites that might request your ID, do have licenses!
 See details about crypto gambling license here.

 Giving your ID to a site is as much of a risk as playing at an unlicensed site.
 Neither are big risks, we have provided our ID to dozens of crypto gambling sites and never had a problem.

 At the end of the day privacy is one of several things to consider when decided where to bet.
 By far the best and most trustworthy crypto gambling sites are Sportsbet, Cloudbet and Stake and they all might ask for your ID, however in practice they usually don’t.